ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 Base Compatibility Model
 ------------------------

-At a low-level relocatable objects are compatible if they agree on the signing schema for the pointers that they access.
-A per ELF file marking scheme is a coarse way of reasoning about the pointers that are signed according to the default rules.
+A per ELF file marking scheme permits a coarse way of reasoning about compatibility.

 * The absence of a ``.note.AARCH64-PAUTH-ABI-tag`` section means no information on how pointers are signed is available for this ELF file.

-* The presence of a ``.note.AARCH64-PAUTH-ABI-tag`` means that the pointers were signed in a compatible way with the implicit signing rules for tuple (platform id, version number).
+* The presence of a ``.note.AARCH64-PAUTH-ABI-tag`` means that the pointers were signed in a compatible way with the default signing rules for tuple (platform id, version number).

 * The static linker may fault the combination of relocatable